kernelCruncher/WebBOMFBO/README.md

 # WebBOMFBO
-A protoype combining MFBO within the WebBO framework.
+A prototype combining MFBO within the WebBO framework.